Coaching in the workplace is a phenomenon that has seemingly crept up on us and now we talk about coaching as part of the work fabric.

 1. There are 3 types of coaching in the workplace; Skills, Performance and Developmental

 Grant and Cavanagh’s research in 2004 identified 3 types of generic job coaching:

-- Skills coaching focuses on improving specific behaviours, e.g. Time Management or People Management.
+- Skills coaching focuses on improving specific behaviours, such as Time Management or People Management.

-- Performance coaching focuses on improving performance, e.g. Setting goals, overcoming obstacles and monitoring performance.
+- Performance coaching focuses on improving performance, such as setting goals, overcoming obstacles and monitoring performance.

-- Developmental coaching takes a broader view, working with the coachee on more intimate, personal and professional questions, e.g. How do I improve my work/life balance?
+- Developmental coaching takes a broader view, working with the coachee on more intimate, personal and professional questions, such as How do I improve my work and life balance?
 What do I want to achieve with my life?
 How do I improve my reputation at work?

 Action: When hiring an executive coach for a member of your team have a broad idea of which type of coaching they will be needed to address, and ideally, specific behaviours to change.

 Let us help you to be the very best version of you, with 121 Executive Coaching Support – Click on the tin can below to see the options that are available to you (A new window will open):

 2. The Coach should maintain a regular dialogue with a Supervising Coach

 The European Mentoring and Coaching Council (EMCC) states in its code of ethics that ‘A coach must maintain a relationship with a suitably qualified supervisor, who will regularly assess their competence and support their development.’
 And in the CIPD paper titled ‘Coaching supervision – Maximising the potential of coaching’ they ask clients to ask their provider 4 questions;